Battle of Asal Uttar: Conclusion

 Centurion crewmen from 4th Horse inside a destroyed Pakistani M48 Patton after the battle.

-"Patton Nagar" - an area adjacent to the battlefield in which all the captured M47 and M48 Pattons were displayed to the public.

 Despite the initial thrust of the Pakistani Army into Indian territory, the battle ended in a decisive Indian victory.

 The commander of Pakistani forces Maj.
 Gen. Nasir Ahmed Khan was killed in action.
 According to military historian Steven J. Zaloga, Pakistan admitted that it lost 165 tanks during the 1965 war, more than half of which were knocked out during the "debacle" of Asal Uttar.

 Pervez Musharraf, later Army Chief and President of Pakistan, participated in this battle as a lieutenant of artillery in the 16 (SP) Field Regiment, 1st Armoured Division Artillery.
 The battle also witnessed the personal bravery of an Indian soldier, Abdul Hamid, who was honoured with the Param Vir Chakra, India's highest military award, for knocking out seven enemy tanks with a recoilless gun.

 After the victory at Asal Uttar, the Indian Army made multiple attempts to recapture the lost town of Khemkaran but these were unsuccessful.
 Khemkaran remained in Pakistani control till the end of the war and was returned after the Tashkent Agreement.

 This battle led to the creation of Patton Nagar (or "Patton City") at the site of the battle.
 This is because a large number of Patton tanks fielded by the Pakistani forces were either captured or destroyed at the scene.